Which comes first—information or the medium for that information?

 Most writers on the subject seem to agree that the typical working mathematician is a Platonist [the philosopher’s word for spirituality] on weekdays and a formalist on Sundays.
 That is, when he is doing mathematics, he is convinced that he is dealing with an objective reality whose properties he is attempting to determine.
 But then, when challenged to give a philosophical account of this reality, he finds it easiest to pretend that he does not believe in it after all.[ii]

 You truly would not believe the lengths that the materialists will go to in order to maintain this denial.
 (I mean you really won’t believe it until you hear it for yourself at the end when we ask, “Why are we confused about words?”)
-The evidence for an Author of life and for an immaterial soul is so incredibly straightforward, coherent, and clear that suppressing requires a nuclear-powered fog machine.
+The evidence for an Author of life and for an immaterial soul is so incredibly straightforward, coherent, and clear that suppressing this truth requires a nuclear-powered fog machine.
 At the end of the day it is basically impossible to rationally argue that infinities don’t exist.
 It’s on par with pretending that you don’t believe that the sky is blue or that the sun will rise tomorrow.
 Cantor understood well why they haunted the materialists.

 The fear of infinity is a form of myopia that destroys the possibility of seeing the actual infinite, even though it in its highest form has created and sustains us, and in its secondary transfinite forms occurs all around us and even inhabits our minds.[iii]